 PhD Teaching Fellows

-Each summer, i3 welcomes four PhD students to the University of Pittsburgh to participate in Introductory Institute as paid PhD Teaching Fellows.
+Each summer, i3 welcomes four PhD students to the University of Texas at Austin to participate in Introductory Institute as paid PhD Teaching Fellows.
 Fellows are responsible for developing and co-teaching either the Research Design or Computational Thinking & Tools Module.

 The timeline for 2022 Teaching Fellowships is as follows:

-- TBD: Fellows work remotely with i3 Leadership to iteratively develop modules
+- Late March – June 2023: Fellows work remotely with i3 Leadership to iteratively develop modules

 Inside the classroom, PhD Teaching Fellows are responsible for teaching their respective module content 1.25 hours per day for 10 days across a 2 week period.
 Additional time will be required for instructional preparation, follow-up with i3 Scholars, and feedback from i3 Leadership.
 The summer institute schedule, a detailed curriculum outline, and teaching resources will be provided by i3.
 With assistance from i3 Faculty and Staff, Teaching Fellows will be responsible for developing and delivering syllabi, as well as the daily, in-class content of their respective modules.